DCGM/SoftCTC-GPU/README.md

 ```
 - Additional options for CMake:
 ```
--DENABLE_OPENCL=ON          enable compilation of OpenCL implementation (add CTCOpenCLFloat/CTCOpenCLDouble classes) -DENABLE_CUDA=OFF           disable compilation of Cuda implementation -DENABLE_TORCH=OFF          disable support for torch buffers -DENABLE_COMPUTE_CACHE=OFF  disable OpenCL Cache -DENABLE_PYBIND=OFF         disable PyBind (Compile as executable) -DENABLE_PYBIND=OFF         enable printing of Cuda/OpenCL kernel and copy times (On Cuda available only with sync_native argument of CTCCudaFloat/CTCCudaDouble classes set to true)
+-DENABLE_OPENCL=ON          enable compilation of OpenCL library (add CTCOpenCLFloat/CTCOpenCLDouble classes) -DENABLE_CUDA=OFF           disable compilation of Cuda library -DENABLE_TORCH=OFF          disable support for torch buffers -DENABLE_COMPUTE_CACHE=OFF  disable OpenCL Cache -DENABLE_PYBIND=OFF         disable PyBind (Compile as executable) -DENABLE_PROFILLING=ON         enable printing of Cuda/OpenCL kernel and copy times (On Cuda available only with sync_native argument of CTCCudaFloat/CTCCudaDouble classes set to true)
+-DENABLE_INTEGRATED_OPENCL_KERNELS=OFF         disable integration of kernel into so library (kernels is copied separately) -ENABLE_STATIC_COMPILATION=OFF         disable static compilation of cudart library (libraries is build for specified major cuda version and placed to specific directory)
  ```